zk4/vimrc/readme.md

 There are other methods to solve this issue.
 But I find this is the easiest way.

 ## local search and replace
+\*   search  current word or selected text in current file

 ## global search and replace